zamanianlab/ZamanianLabDocs/docs/comp_storage.md

 ## UW S3 Storage (Archival)

-[UW S3 storage](https://kb.wisc.edu/researchdata/news.php?id=13447) provides 50 TB (expandable) for archival storage.
+[UW S3 storage](https://kb.wisc.edu/researchdata/news.php?id=13447) provides 50 TB of expandable archival storage.
 The PI will archive all publishable data from Research Drive (including Box backups) to UW S3 storage after publication.
 These data can be retrieved by the PI and made available on UW ResearchDrive if needed.